acenet-arc/git-collaboration/_episodes/03-Issues.md

 been implemented or rejected), the issue is closed and becomes inactive.

 If code is changed in response to an issue, one can (and should) cross- reference the commit and the issue.
 This can be done in two ways:

 1. Add the issue ID to the commit message, e.g. `fixes: #1`, `resolves: #2` or `implements #3`.
-Some platforms can automatically close the referenced issue.
+Some platforms will automatically close the referenced issue.
-2. Mention one or more commit IDs (either short or long form) in articles of the issue. `fixed by: a1b2c3d`
+2. Mention one or more commit IDs (either short or long form) in articles of the issue, e.g.: `fixed by: a1b2c3d`.

 Most platforms support tagging issues with custom labels.
 This helps classifying them (bug, enhancement, cleanup, priority, etc.).
 Many allow also